samuelshiels/Simple-Projects/README.md

 - Ensure the file can be seen in the Web Server
 - In the response to the inbound request return a URL the sender can use to view the file

+## Music Library

+Scan your music files:

+- Find all files in a root directory
+  - Report on each file type (and size)
+  - Allow multiple root directories
+- Find all music files of a certain type (mp3/flac/ape/ogg)
+  - Start with one format and add others afterwards
+- Store their path and last modified times
+- For each file extract a minimal set of tags to uniquely identify the track, artist and album
+- Store this metadata somehow linked to the stored file data
+- When rescanning the directory only rerun the tag retrieval on files whose modified time has updated
+- Report files that are missing critical tag info
+- Extract full size and thumbnail version of the front cover artwork
+- Report if the front cover artwork is missing or low resolution (adjustable?)
+- Record time taken for each step of file and tag retrieval and work out how to improve

+### Music Player

+From the previously built music library

+- Retrieve your music catalogue and knowing that the minimum tags are present display the catalogue
+  - Multiple views
+    - By Artist
+    - By Album
+    - By Album Group
+    - By Track
+    - Multiple root directories
+    - Display album artwork
+      - Display other embedded images?
+  - Play/Stop/Pause tracks/album/artists
+  - Volume
+  - Track scanning
+  - Create playlist
+    - Save in m3u format
+  - Display reports for missing tags and artwork